PJWalker/daggerheart/content/Cosmology/How magic works.md

 Strings can be vibrating in tension or in harmony.

-These strings pass through all realms, leading to the evolution of each realm .
-Due to the , the effects of the will vibrate with and usually destructively interfere with those of the
+These strings pass through all realms, leading to the evolution of each realm.
+Due to the, the effects of the will vibrate with and usually destructively interfere with those of the